Audit: Election bureau does sufficient job, training lags

 LANSING, Mich.
 (AP) — Michigan's elections bureau did a sufficient job overall in maintaining the integrity of the voter database, conducting post-election audits and training local clerks — with some exceptions — state auditors said Friday while recommending improvements.

+Just 2,775 votes, or 0.002% of millions cast across eight elections, were from people who died by Election Day.
+Almost all of them, 99.6%, had submitted absentee ballots, which is allowable in the 40 days before an election.
+Some 6,087 votes over 10 elections were rejected because the voters were deceased as of Election Day.

-The auditor general reported three less serious findings and one more serious “material" condition — that the bureau did not ensure that county clerks and their staff received post-election audit training or were appropriately certified to conduct the audits.
-Slightly more than half of clerks, 43, did not view webinars and videos; eight of them were not fully accredited at the time they did post-election audits.
+The auditor general reported three less serious findings and one more serious “material" condition — that the bureau did not ensure that county clerks and their staff received post-election audit training and were appropriately certified to conduct audits.
+Slightly more than half of clerks, 43, did not view webinars and videos; eight of them were not fully accredited when they did audits.

 People are also reading…

 Auditors recommended that the state require direct instruction, do competency assessments and verify completion.
-The Department of State, which includes the elections bureau, agreed with the recommendations and said a past training module has been replaced with a certification course.
+The Department of State agreed with the guidance and said a training module has been replaced with a certification course.

+The audit suggested legislation may be needed to better prevent the counting of votes submitted by voters who die by Election Day and to extend the canvassing period so audits can be done before, not after, results are certified.
+It also recommended improving security controls for electronic pollbook software and said the bureau can do a better job to ensure that county clerks complete and submit post-election audits.

+Auditors noted some clerks did not hand count the statewide race chosen by the state, choosing a different race or not doing any hand counting.

 Follow David Eggert at https://twitter.com/DavidEggert00